• Skip to primary navigation

 How to make the strained yogurt dessert?

-• I found the recipe on Chefkoch.de (in German) many years ago and I have been making it very often ever since.
+• I found the recipe on Chefkoch.de (the link in German opens in a new tab) many years ago and have been making it very often ever since.

-• I always use low-fat creamy plain yogurt 1,5 % fat, but you can make it with full-fat yogurt or Greek yogurt as well.
+• I always use low-fat creamy plain yogurt with 1.5% fat, but you can also make it with full-fat yogurt or Greek yogurt.

 collage of four pictures showing how to stir yogurt dessert

-• Place a clean kitchen towl into the sieve.
+• Place a clean kitchen towel into the sieve.
 (3)

 • Carefully pour the yogurt mixture into the lined sieve.
 (4)